aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/index.md

 Then review our auto-generated contents for more [Move References](../../reference/move.md).

+## Move tools

+## Tools

+Use these tools to enhance your Move development experience.

+### Aptos CLI

+The [Aptos command line interface](https://aptos.dev/cli-tools/aptos-cli-tool/) (CLI) helps you test development iteratively, as many of the functions in our SDKs have corresponding commands.

+### Petra Wallet

+Although you may use any wallet developed for Aptos, the documents here reflect Petra Wallet.
+We recommend [installing](https://aptos.dev/guides/install-petra-wallet-extension) and [using](https://petra.app/docs/petra-intro) it.

+### Aptos Simulation API

+Use the [Aptos Simulation API](https://aptos.dev/concepts/gas-txn-fee/#estimating-the-gas-units-via-simulation) to test your apps, understanding the blockchain is in an ever-changing state.
+For example, an auction where people are selling, bidding, and buying will return varying results second by second.
+Gambling apps may generate wildly different results in a short time.
+So depending upon your application, you should expect some randomness.
+So guard your users by keeping simulations realistic.

+### Move Prover

+Install the [Move Prover](https://aptos.dev/cli-tools/install-move-prover) dependencies after installing the Aptos CLI If you want to use the Move Prover to validate your Move code.

+### IDEs for Move

+Install the [IDE plugins for the Move language](https://aptos.dev/guides/getting-started#ide-plugins-for-move-language) for even more handy features.

+TODO: Consider moving from Getting Started to here and instead link from there.

 ## Supporting Move resources

 Use these external resources to learn about the core Move programming language.